Course Management (Canvas)

 Getting Started with Canvas

-Contact the Center to set up a consultation to learn more about how to incorporate Canvas into teaching and learning, or register for upcoming Canvas@Cornell workshops and webinars at the Canvas Workshops page.
+Contact the Center for Teaching Innovation to set up a consultation to learn more about how to incorporate Canvas into teaching and learning, or register for upcoming Canvas@Cornell workshops and webinars at the Canvas Workshops page.

-Several Resource Library items are also available to explore on your own.
-Learn more about Canvas@Cornell on the Blackboard to Canvas Migration page.
+Many resources are also available to explore on your own.
+Learn more at the Canvas@Cornell Resource Library.